ethereum/devp2p/discv5/discv5-theory.md

 # Topic-based Service Discovery

-## Overview

-Node Discovery v5 maintains the global Discv5 discovery network and each node's local node table.
-Applications use this node discovery substrate to discover peers that participate in higher-level services, so that the participants of each service form a service-specific overlay.

-Currently, a node can search for service-specific peers by sampling nodes through node discovery and then checking whether the sampled nodes support the desired service.
-This check is outside the ordinary node discovery algorithm: depending on the application, service support may be inferred from information in the ENR, discovered by establishing a devp2p/RLPx connection and negotiating supported subprotocols, or determined by a service-specific protocol query.

-Discv5's random-sampling approach preserves the security benefits of sampling from the global discovery network, because the search is not concentrated around a small set of service-specific locations in the DHT keyspace.
-However, it is inefficient, especially when the target service is supported by only a small fraction of nodes.

-Discv5 topic-based discovery (**TopDisc**) extends Discovery v5 with topic-based service discovery.
-It allows nodes to advertise participation in a service and allows other nodes to discover those advertisements while reusing the existing Node Discovery v5 node table, ENR mechanism, packet format, and authenticated session machinery.
+Topic-based discovery (**TopDisc**) extends Discovery v5 with a mechanism to discover nodes according to their provided services (topics).
+It allows nodes to advertise participation in a service and allows other nodes to discover those advertisements while reusing the existing Node Table and ENR mechanisms.

 ## Co-existence with Node Discovery